jasoryeh/brolwser/README.md

 # brolwser

 I thought about the Steam in-game browser, and just wanted to make a somewhat better, simple browser for in-game usage.
-(Yes I know there are people with two monitors)
+(Yes I know there are people with two monitors).

+Built.
+With. electron.

 ## Done?